Shopify vs Etsy: Which Should You Use to Sell Online?

 Apart from the payment options and fees, an important part of choosing between Shopify vs. Etsy for your Internet-based store is, no doubt, the pricing of the plans offered.

-Here is an overview of the Shopify vs. Etsy pricing.
+Here is an overview of Shopify vs. Etsy pricing.

-The Shopify plans start at a price of $29 monthly for the Basic Shopify plan, $79 monthly for the Shopify plan, and $299 per month for the Advanced Shopify plan for your store.
+The Shopify plans start at $29 monthly for the Basic Shopify plan, $79 monthly for the Shopify plan, and $299 per month for the Advanced Shopify plan for your store.

-You will need to pay an added $89 on a monthly basis if you want to add the Shopify POS Pro management tool for point of sale and use Shopify for brick and mortar businesses.
+You will need to pay an additional $89 monthly if you want to add the Shopify POS Pro management tool for point of sale and use Shopify for brick and mortar businesses.

 The platform’s least expensive option is the Shopify Lite plan, which costs only $9 per month and allows for adding items to a website or blog and accepting credit card payments.